 Spiritual effects of marijuana

 - 1 Corinthians 6:19-20.
-The context of this passage is sexual immorality, but we can readily apply this to other kinds of immorality and destructive behavior as well: “Do you not know that your body is a temple of the Holy Spirit [which] is in you, [which] you have from God, and you are not your own?
+The context is sexual immorality, but we can apply this to other kinds of immorality and destructive behavior as well: “Do you not know that your body is a temple of the Holy Spirit [which] is in you, [which] you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.”

 - Romans 12:1-2: “I beseech you therefore, brethren . . . present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind.”
 We are to use our bodies in service of God’s plan and will.
 If this is not our focus, then we need to reevaluate our priorities.